websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md

 `LCP_PROJECT_MONITOR_DYNATRACE_TOKEN` |  | A string with 22 characters that you can find in your Dynatrace account at *Deploy Dynatrace* &rarr; *Start installation* &rarr; *Set up PaaS monitoring* &rarr; *Installer Download*. |
 `LIFERAY_JAVA_OPTS` | | JVM options that will be appended to `CATALINA_OPTS` to override the default recommended options. |

+## Limitations

+Liferay DXP has many powerful features to build, manage, and deploy content to the web.
+However, some of those features are unavailable on DXP Cloud:

+* [Remote Staging](https://learn.liferay.com/dxp/7.x/en/site-building/publishing-tools/staging/configuring-remote-live-staging.html) is currently unsupported on DXP Cloud.
+Users migrating from an on-premises installation to DXP Cloud must convert to Local Staging in order to continue using Staging functionality.

 ## Additional Information

 * [Logging Into Your DXP Cloud Services](../getting-started/logging-into-your-dxp-cloud-services.md)